ExploringLies/lies-have-short-legs/docs/index.md

 statements, the statements were probably not randomly selected.
 Instead the selection is biased towards what the organisation deemed to be newsworthy.
 The ratio of lies could therefore lie much lower.

+Based on this we deem the source to somewhat reliable but also biased, but not biased enough to not consider the data as valuable and insightful.

 ## Number of lies per speaker